Eoic/ElixirPresentation/notes/Overview/About Erlang.md

 unexpected errors must be minimal, instead of affecting the entire system.
 It’s accept- able if an occasional request fails due to a bug, but it’s a major problem if the entire system to becomes completely unavailable.
 Ideally, the system should never crash or be taken down, not even during a software upgrade.
-It should always be up and run- ning, providing service to its clients.
+It should always be up and running, providing service to its clients.

 Powers RabbitMQ, Discord, WhatsApp.